api3dao/vitepress-docs/docs/reference/dapis/understand/proxy-contracts.md

 ## dAPI roadmap

-Currently dPAIs are under an expansive development cycle and in March of 2023 the first functional **Self-funded dAPIs** were made available.
+Currently dAPIs are under an expansive development cycle and in March of 2023 the first functional **Self-funded dAPIs** were made available.

 | Self-funded dAPIs                            | Managed dAPIs                                         |